Skip to main content

 Bay Of Fires

-FREE - Dogs OK.
-Fantastic spot and weather perfect.
+FREE - Fantastic spot and weather perfect.
 Right on beach-front.
 Great spot in the Tea-Tree to pitch the tent, out of the ever present wind.

 Cosy Corner South - Bay Of Fires Camp Site